Location- Side of trail

 Pain level- zero

-Woke up early to a chilly morning, NOT covered in ants.
+Woke up to a chilly morning, fortunately, NOT covered in ants.
 Decided to keep the CatFox off leash and hiked a quick 3.8 miles to another campground, as well as a diner on the side of the road.

 We came upon our first real spectacular view only a few miles out of the campground.
 A vast expanse if barren desert, with an equally barren mountain range rising out of it, with a lake far in the background.
 In its own way, that view was already almost equal to anything I’d seen on the AT in regards to vastness and dramaticism.